uaf-math/calc1/How to update stuff.md

 - To get quizzes to show current stuff:

   - Edit quizzes.md in root folder to reflect current semester.
   - Make sure you've archived a copy as the version for the previous semester.
+You'll want to add an entry to the top of the list that points to the old semester of quizzes.
+Fortunately the format and file locations and naming conventions are pretty self explanatory.
+  - You'll need a folder in assets/quizzes for the current semester.
   - As semester progresses, add entries to quizzes-SEMESTER.yml in _data folder.
 Formatting of entries can be seen in prior .yml files.
   - This is in fact, the general scheme for most items that show up in the toc.yaml
   - I think.